ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 With them you should be able to obtain a definitive answer to the question: "Is my system in a working state so that it can be deployed?"
 In that regard, data science systems make no exceptions; this is where you will be able to plug in your database, buckets and APIs.

-In ML workflows, the automated evaluation of a model's performance, comparison with a previously deployed model can usually be a good approach to a form of acceptance testing.
+In ML workflows, the automated evaluation of a model's performance, comparison with a previously deployed model can usually be a good approach for acceptance testing.
 However the scope of this question is so large that tons of books have been written on the subject, and sadly, this blog has very little to offer in comparison (especially on the politically correct side of things...).
 The final strategy will vary very much depending on the size of your data, the necessary retraining frequency, the selected metrics and type of model considered.
+The main point remains: automate this as much as you can!

 ### The Holy Grail Of Data Tests

-Data tests, also called defensive testing, stand in a weird position because they can fit at all levels of the testing pyramid.
+Data tests, also called defensive testing, are here to validate... the data!
+They stand in a weird position because we mainly see them at the level of the whole data pipeline, although they can fit at many levels of the testing pyramid.
-Similarly to integration tests for data science, the point here is to validate... the data!
 These tests ensure that you actually got a primary key (unique **and** non-null for the sleepy ones), that numeric columns fit within a certain range, that you got rid of null...

-This is where `dbt`, `dataform`, `SQLMesh` and similar frameworks that allow you to test data at a large scale really shine.
+This is where `dbt`, `dataform`, `SQLMesh` and similar SQL-based frameworks really shine by allowing you to test data at a large scale.
-In this paradigm it is still possible to write code using TDD, simply, rather than starting to write SQL code, you will start by specifying in the metadata the types and the tests for a given column.
+Using such frameworks, it is still possible to write code using TDD.
+Simply, rather than starting to write SQL code, you will start by specifying in the metadata the types and the tests for a given column.
 They are obviously SQL oriented but their contribution to our field is really a game changer.

-In Python, few packages have been developed to help you use a TDD workkflow in data science.
+In Python, few packages have been developed to help you use a TDD workflow in data science.
 One issue is perhaps that they tend to be quite different from the DSL you are working with.
 (While Kent Beck says that a testing framework should be in the same language as the code for TDD).
 Another problem is that none of them has managed to obtain the same reach and influence as the SQL based, with the notable exceptions of `great-expectations` (which can be a little quirky and slow to use) and the great `pydantic` (more oriented for APIs).
 The catch being again that they are not necessarily fitted for TDD in Data Science.